 - Shreya Sunderram for her proposal, “Inclusion and Equity Fellows,” a program to fund events that will help foster conversation about diversity and inclusion across campus, featuring events such as the Bold Conference and Bold Legacy Events.

-Martha Tenney and Shannon O’Neill of Barnard Archives and Special Collections to support the “BOSS 50th Anniversary Reunion Reception,” in celebration of the Barnard Organization of Soul Sisters’ (BOSS) 50th anniversary, enhancing a space for BOSS alumnae and current members to connect and network.
+- Martha Tenney and Shannon O’Neill of Archives, to support a reunion reception in celebration of the Barnard Organization of Soul Sisters’ (BOSS) 50th anniversary, centering the importance of documenting the histories of Black students and alums.

 - Jasmin Torres for “Book Vouchers and Textbook Affordability,” a grant to fund textbook vouchers for low-income students.